pantheon-systems/documentation/source/content/guides/wordpress-composer/02-wordpress-composer-managed.md

 If you discover an issue with the WordPress Composer Managed upstream, create an [issue in the Github repo](https://github.com/pantheon-systems/wordpress-composer-managed/issues) for the team to review and address.

-If you wish to discuss the WordPress Composer Managed upstream with Pantheon, please use the [community slack](https://pantheon-community.slack.com/archives/CT8MC5Y0K) `#wordpress` channel.
+To discuss the WordPress Composer Managed upstream while in Early Access, visit [#wordpress in our community Slack](https://pantheon-community.slack.com/archives/CT8MC5Y0K)

 ## See Also